markbrennand/force-framework/source/types/README.md

 the interface are not virtual, they cannot be changed.
 Hence, meeting the Open for extension, closed for modification of SOLID.

-The class must have a _Type.Factory_ inner class that returns a new instance of the class from its _getInstance_ method.
+The class must have a _Type.Factory_ inner class that returns a new instance of the class from its _newInstance_ method.

 The class's constructor must be protected.
 This is to prevent the class being constructed from anywhere other than the